Least Squares Normalized Cross Correlation: Equivalence to Scandaroli

 \ifCLASSOPTIONcaptionsoff

 \fi

 { }

-\begin{IEEEbiography}[{ }]{Oliver J. Woodford} Oliver Woodford is a Lead Research Scientist at Snap Inc, where he has been since 2016.
+\begin{IEEEbiography}[{ }]{Oliver J. Woodford} This work was done while Oliver Woodford was a Lead Research Scientist at Snap Inc, where he worked from Nov.\ 2016 to Dec.\ 2020.
 His research encompasses the areas of 3D reconstruction and optimization, and has won awards including an IEEE CVPR best paper award, and a Toshiba Research \& Development Achievement Award whilst a Research Engineer at Toshiba Research Europe's laboratory in Cambridge (2009-2014).
 He has also worked for several technology startups.
 He received the MEng degree in Engineering from the University of Cambridge in 2002, and a DPhil in Engineering from the University of Oxford in 2009, under the supervision of Andrew Fitzgibbon, Philip Torr and Ian Reid. \end{IEEEbiography}